Xulhaz Mannan: Legacy

 In 2016, Hampton Roads Pride dedicated one of their scholarships to Mannan to demonstrate "solidarity with brothers/sisters in Islamic and Asian countries where LGBT folks are being killed for being who they are."
 Charles Ford, co-chairman of the Scholarship Committee, said the scholarship was "an appropriate recognition of a martyr in the struggle for equality before the law."

 Starting 2018, USAID honors a staff member "who shares Mannan's spirit of inclusion the USAID programs" through the Mannan Inclusive Development Award.
-Mannan was also added to the USAID memorial wall at the agency headquarters in downtown Washington, D.C.
+Mannan was also added to the USAID memorial wall at the agency headquarters in downtown Washington, DC.
 The wall, comprising engraved tiles with the names of 99 USAID fallen contractors around the world, was removed in 2025 after the Trump administration dismantled USAID.

 In 2021, Inclusive Bangladesh, a non-profit and transgender-led youth LGBTIQ+ human rights organisation, announced the Xulhaz Mannan Memorial Award of Diversity to honor Mannan's legacy and recognise local LBGTQ+ activists.
 In the same year, Association of LGBTI Journalists (France) announced the Xulhaz Mannan Award under the Foreign Press category of their annual Out d'Or Prize.
 The Award is given to journalists for their outstanding contribution to the visibility of LGBT people in their country of origin or elsewhere.

 On the 5-year anniversary the killings USAID issued a statement remembering Mannan and demanding that his murderers be brought to justice.
 At the same time, the United States Secretary of State Antony Blinken issued a statement remembering Mannan's 9 years at the embassy before joining USAID.